theduckchannel/bspwm-ubuntu/README.md

 # The Duck Channel Style bspwm

-Hi all, this is repository for install one light bspwm environment.
+Hi all, this is repository for install one light bspwm environment on Ubuntu 21.04.

 ## Requirements

-1. Arch Linux Installed with xorg
+1. Ubuntu 21.04 Installed
-2. lxdm Display Manager installed and enabled
+2. git

 ## How to Install